romanpunia/vitex/README.md

 + Async/await promise-like object to handle chains of async data
 + Coasync/Coawait primitives to handle async functions like in JS
 + BigNumber for accuracy sensitive operations of any precision
++ Category-based tasking for event queue to process blocking and non-blocking tasks
 #### Math
 + Vertices
 + Vectors